bahmoudd/arch-install-guide/README.md

 ### Install base system <a name="install-base-system"></a>
 ```
-pacstrap /mnt base base-devel linux linux-firmware linux-headers nano intel-ucode mtools dosfstools networkmanager
+pacstrap -K /mnt base base-devel linux linux-firmware linux-headers nano intel-ucode mtools dosfstools networkmanager btrfs-progs
 ```

 `base` is all the software necessary to make Arch Linux work.\
-`base-devel` is software for development purposes only, such as GCC or G++.\
+`base-devel` is software for development purposes only, such as GCC or G++, this is necessary if you want to build any software from the source code (which many packages require).\
 `linux`, `linux-headers` and `linux-firmware` are the kernel, which, together, act as the middleman between the software on your computer and the hardware on your computer.\
 `mtools` allows the user to access MS-DOS disks.\
 `dosfstools` allows the user to format MS-DOS disks.\
-`networkmanager` allows the user to connect to the internet.
+`networkmanager` allows the user to connect to the internet.\
+`btrfs-progs` allows userspace utilities for your disk to run.

 If you're connected to the internet through a Mobile Broadband Modem, append the below packages to your command:
 ```